 With the help of this template, you can write them at whatever level of detail you want.
 You can write a large user story at the highest level that covers a huge range of functionality.
-For example: “As a user, I want to get access to the list of local restaurants. ”.
+Here’s a user story example: “As a user, I want to get access to the list of local restaurants. ”.
 Such large user stories are called epics.

-That’s a lot to work from a single sprint or iteration.
+That’s a lot to work on from a single sprint or iteration.
 So we usually break down epics into smaller chunks like:

 “As a user, I can register in the app so that I can see a full list of local restaurants”.

 “As a user, I can log in to my account so that I can have access to data based on my subscription”.

 A user story allows us to get requirements written in a language understandable for both business and the development team.
 If written properly, our customer immediately sees the result of the implementation of particular functionality.
 At the same time, this allows the development team to be more flexible when choosing technical solutions and meeting customer expectations.